hdfiresky/Tutorials/backend_setup_guide.md

 # Backend Setup Guide

-This guide explains how to set up a secure, resilient backend service for the Multi-Agent Tutorial Generator.
+This guide explains how to set up a secure, efficient backend service for the Multi-Agent Tutorial Generator.
 Moving the Gemini API calls to a backend is a critical security measure to avoid exposing your `API_KEY` in the browser.

-This backend architecture includes a new **Agent 0 (Query Analyzer)**, **automatic API key rotation**, a **custom web scraping tool**, and **persistent file-based logging**.
-Agent 0 first determines if a topic is time-sensitive.
-Agent 4 then fetches live search results, which are summarized by a Gemini model to provide relevant, up-to-date information.
+This production-grade architecture features a primary web scraper with an automatic API fallback, ensuring high reliability for Agent 4's internet research tasks.

 ## Prerequisites